hoangtrancs92/CocCoc_HomeTest/README.md

 - **LinkedIn**: [www.linkedin.com/in/tranhoang-working](https://www.linkedin.com/in/tranhoang-working)

 ## Project Overview
-This project is a simple PHP-based application designed to calculate the gross price of an order for a shipping service that helps Vietnamese customers buy products from Amazon.
-It processes product details (price, weight, dimensions) provided via Amazon URLs and computes shipping fees and totals based on configurable coefficients.
+This project is a simple PHP-based application designed.

 ### Key Features
 - Use PHP 7.4.33 (cli)